 A transmission warranty is only as good as what's in writing.
-"Lifetime warranty" is one of the most misused phrases in automotive repair β some shops mean it literally, others mean 12 months.
+"2-year / 24,000-mile warranty" is one of the most misused phrases in automotive repair - some shops mean it literally, others mean 12 months.
 Before you authorize any transmission work, you need to understand exactly what you're getting and what can void the coverage.

 Types of Transmission Warranties